ryanencoded/mv-dictionary/README.md

 # Multi Value Dictionary

-his multi-value dictionary is designed to place words into a dictionary that can be looked up.
+This multi-value dictionary is designed to place words into a dictionary that can be looked up.
 It will place words into a dictionary that can be looked up.

 ## Get Started